quickapps/docs/en/developers/plugins.rst

 ~~~~~~~~~~~~~~~~

 -  ``Plugin.<PluginName>.beforeUninstall``: Before plugins is removed
-   from DB and before plugin's directory is deleted from "/plugins".
+   from DB and before plugin’s directory is deleted from "/plugins".
 -  ``Plugin.<PluginName>.afterUninstall``: After plugins was removed
-   from DB and after plugin's directory was deleted from "/plugins"
+   from DB and after plugin’s directory was deleted from "/plugins"

 Where ``<PluginName>`` is the inflected name of your plugin, for
 example, if in your "composer.json" your package name is
-``author-name/super-plugin-name`` then plugin's inflected name is
+``author-name/super-plugin-name`` then plugin’s inflected name is
 ``SuperPluginName``.

 Enabling & Disabling Process